How to Import Lease Data into Yardi Voyager (Step-by-Step Guide)

 The Excel export contains one tab for the 126 lease fields with a header row and data row, and a second tab for the rent escalation schedule showing each period, effective date, and rent amount.
 All date fields use ISO format (YYYY-MM-DD).
 Confidence scores are included as a separate column next to each extracted value so you can see at a glance which fields need review.

 Yes.
-The Lextract field names in the CSV export can be mapped to whatever column names your existing spreadsheet uses.
-For teams with a standardized lease tracking template, the CSV import workflow lets you populate multiple leases quickly.
-The JSON export is useful for teams building automated import macros or Power Query connections.
+The Lextract field names in the Excel export can be mapped to whatever column names your existing spreadsheet uses.
+For teams with a standardized lease tracking template, the workbook workflow lets you populate multiple leases quickly.

 Each escalation period is captured separately: effective date, new base rent, and the percentage or dollar increase.
 In the Excel export, escalation periods appear in the dedicated rent schedule tab with one row per period.
 This is the correct structure for forward-looking rent modeling - a single current-rent field is insufficient for leases with annual steps.